LocalCoinIS/dev.bitshares.works/docs/intro/architectures.rst

 Key Design Concepts and the Features
 =========================================

-The below image is an overview of BitShares Architecture.
-The purpose of this image is to bring the main elements together and share what types of resources you might find in the BitShares Github repositories.
+The below image is an overview of LocalCoin Architecture.
+The purpose of this image is to bring the main elements together and share what types of resources you might find in the LocalCoin Github repositories.

 Key points and fundamentals for the design:
 ---------------------------------------------